ashishu007/ashishu007.github.io/blog/_posts/2020-02-18-NLP-Blog-DL-in-NLP.md

 icon: icon-html
 ---

-I read lots of papers about Deep Learning in NLP during the start of my PhD, this blog is a summary of that reading.
+I read many papers about Deep Learning in NLP during the start of my PhD, this blog is a summary of that reading.
 (This blog is under development)

 <!--more-->